Dying your hair at home is an easy way to save time and money, and who doesn’t love that?!

 - Spray some water in your shower cap before steaming or warming it up

-Bottom line, leaving it on well after it has dried isn’t going to make it any lighter than what the bleach volume’s processing power will allow.
+The bottom line, leaving it on well after it has dried isn’t going to make it any lighter than what the bleach volume’s processing power will allow.

 6. For colour dye, follow the box instructions